Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 2 Experimental details

-was conducted using a noncollinear pump–probe setup driven by a Yb-based femtosecond laser (1 MHz).
+Ultrafast optical spectroscopy measurements were conducted using a noncollinear pump-probe setup driven by a Yb-based femtosecond laser (1 MHz).
 The output seeded an optical parametric amplifier and compressor, generating $\sim$35 fs pulses centered at 800 nm (1.55 eV) with a bandwidth of $\sim$35 nm \cite{CZhang2022, BLTan2025}.
 Orthogonally polarized pump ($\sim$80 $\mu$m spot) and probe ($\sim$40 $\mu$m spot) beams were focused onto freshly cleaved 1$T$-TiSe$_2$ single crystals, grown by chemical vapor transport with iodine \cite{XFTang2022}.
 Experiments were performed under high vacuum (10$^{-6}$ Torr) across a temperature range of $4-300$ K.